Explore

 PRD templates for product managers

-Start with our PRD note template — with a free trial.
+Try our PRD note template — sign up for a free trial.

 Product requirements document large

 Now, let’s jump into some of the questions that led you here.
 What are the pros and cons of working off a PRD?
 How do agile teams think about product requirements?
 What is the best way to approach writing requirements for developers?
-And which PRD templates should you choose from?
+And which PRD templates are right for you?
 Use the following links to jump ahead to a specific section:

 Pros and cons of a product requirements document

-A product requirements document done well increases productivity and encourages cross-functional alignment — enabling deep collaboration on strategic planning and reducing time spent on version control for requirements, roadmaps, and other documentation.
+Done well, a product requirements document done well increases productivity and encourages cross-functional alignment.
+It enables deep collaboration on strategic planning and reduces time spent on version control for requirements, roadmaps, and other documentation.

 Benefits of product requirements documents